Belarus migrant arrivals 'under control', says EU

 "Those operators found to be in breach of the rules may have their right to operate in the EU suspended or limited," she added.

-The bill still needed to be agreed by the Council, representing member states.
+The bill still need to be agreed by the European Parliament and the Council, representing member states.